-Data Required for As of June 2014 =(a/b) Sl. calculation Unit Input data Department Remarks Total number of fire stations Data need to be maintained, ward wise or at least zone wise on the availability of fire stations. a) in a thromde Number 4 Environment Total area under Thromde This should include the extended b) jurisdiction Sq.
-Km 26 0.15 Environment municipal limits also.
+Sl.
+Data Required for calculation Unit Input data As of 30 June 2014 =(a/b) Department Remarks Total number of fire stations Data need to be maintained, ward wise or at least zone wise on the availability of fire stations. a) in a thromde Number 4 Environment availability of the stations.
+Total area b) under Thromde jurisdiction Sq.
+Km 26 0.15 Environment This should include the extended municipal limits also.